It’s that time of the year again. Kids are back in school,...

 Once when I stood there having given back bubble bath, washing powder and tea bags, I was still £1.27 short.
 As I looked at the rest of the shopping trying to work out what else I could live without, the man behind me paid the difference.
 I was so embarrassed that I don’t even know if I thanked him.

 My mum set up a bank account

 She started paying £20 a month into it and said it was for me to treat myself with.
-I didn’t tell him about it.
+I didn’t tell my husband about it.
 It didn’t seem deceitful as I only ever spent the money on food shopping anyway.
-Once when I went to withdraw the £20 to use for shopping I was stunned to see there was no money available – when I checked further I saw that the £20 had already been withdrawn.
+Once when I went to withdraw the £20 I was stunned to see there was no money available.
+I soon realised that the £20 had already been withdrawn.